Build an AI skills matrix that values adaptation over expertise

 The matrix was already outdated.

-This keeps happening because the World Economic Forum found that 40% of job skills will change by 2030.
+This keeps happening because IMF research shows that 39% of today’s skills will become outdated or transformed by 2030, and skill demands are changing 66% faster in AI-exposed roles.
 For AI specifically?
 That timeline compresses to months, not years.
 The fundamental problem is building your ai skills matrix around what people know instead of how fast they learn.

 Traditional approaches assume skills are stable.
 You learn Excel, it works the same for years.
 You master SQL, the syntax barely changes.
 But AI tools?
 The entire paradigm can shift in a quarterly update.